nexpy/nexpy/doc/source/pythonshell.rst

    sample:NXsample
      temperature = 40.0

+.. seealso:: Existing NeXus objects can also be inserted directly into groups.
+             See :mod:`nexpy.api.nexus.tree.NXgroup.insert`

 NXdata Groups
 ^^^^^^^^^^^^^
 NXdata groups contain data ready to be plotted.
 That means that the group should